FoundationDB/fdb-kubernetes-operator/docs/user_manual.md

 The locking system uses the `instanceIDPrefix` from the cluster spec to identify an instance of the operator.
 Make sure to set this to a unique value for each Kubernetes cluster, both to support the locking system and to prevent duplicate instance IDs.

 This locking system uses the FoundationDB cluster as its data source.
 This means that if the cluster is unavailable, no instance of the operator will be able to get a lock.
-If you hit a case where this becomes a blocker, you can disable the locking system by setting `lockOptions.disableLocks = true` in the cluster spec.
+If you hit a case where this becomes an issue, you can disable the locking system by setting `lockOptions.disableLocks = true` in the cluster spec.

 In most cases, bounces will be done independently in each Kubernetes cluster, and the locking system will be used to ensure a minimum time between the different bounces and avoid multiple recoveries in a short span of time.
 During upgrades, however, all instances must be bounced at the same time.
 The operator will use the locking system to coordinate this.
 Each instance of the operator will store records indicating what processes it is managing and what version they will be running after the bounce.
 Each instance will then try to acquire a lock and confirm that every process reporting to the cluster is ready for the upgrade.
 If all processes are prepared, the operator will bounce all of them at once.
 If any instance of the operator is stuck and unable to prepare its processes for the upgrade, the bounce will not occur.